Jack Aces Deliver High-Energy Aerobatics at Air Show

-An air show attendee takes a picture of the Jack Aces Formation Aerobatic Team at the Air Power over Hampton Roads air show, Joint Base Langley-Eustis, Virginia, April 26, 2025.
-Introduced during World War II, the P-51 Mustang gained a reputation for its versatility as a long-range escort, ground attack fighter, and dive bomber.
-(U.S. Air Force photo by Airman Thalia Bonte)
+A young girl looks skyward during the Jack Aces Formation Aerobatic Team performance at the Air Power over Hampton Roads air show, at Joint Base Langley-Eustis, Virginia, April 26, 2025.
+Flying high-energy routines featuring loops, rolls, and close formation flying, the team demonstrated the excitement and precision of civilian aerobatics.
+(U.S. Air Force photo by Senior Airman Mikaela Smith)

 |Date Taken: